RomanticCoder/amy_skin-HTML-CSS-JS/README.md

-# amy_skin-HTML-CSS-JS
+# AMY SKIN
-collaborative work with Amy Jung @luvamiee (Wire Framing, Web Page Design
+collaborative work with Web Desinger, Amy Jung and Front-end Developer Jordan Lee.

+Amy Jung 👩‍🎨💻
+- Created a UI wireframe to plan a website structure.
-- Created a responsive, interactive web page design using HTML/CSS, JavaScript.
+- Developed a mobile-first, responsive website using HTML/CSS.
-- Built responsive and functional user interface to allow visitors on any device to have the same great user experience.
+- Made use of typography, color, imagery, and graphic elements.

+Jordan Lee 👩‍💻💻
-- Designed a mobile-first website, added a responsive navigation bar and a product filter to aid visitors in accessing information.
+- Added a responsive navigation bar and a product filter to aid visitors in accessing information using JavaScript.
+- Created a survey to help users find a right item for their skin type.

 ## Responsive Web Design
 ### mobile screen